 Durable hard-side suitcase.
 Cool Star Wars design.
-Handle is a good size for kids.
+Handle is a fine size for kids.
 Can take a beating through the airport.
-Good quality and (18") size for a younger child.
-Comparatively inexpensive.
-Perfect for a Disney trip.
+Easy to maneuver.
+Good quality.
 Plenty of space inside suitcase.
-Matching bag is easily carried backpack.
+Comes with a backpack.

 Delivered quickly.
 Very cute design.
 Luggage pieces stack on handle easily.
 Hard-sided case helps keep stuff from getting crushed.
 Wheels rotate easily.
 Handle is easy for small hands to grab.
 16" suitcase.

 Backpack is very small, not large enough to fit a full-size notebook.

 Vibrant black, white, and red colors with Mickey print.
 Rolling carry-on features plenty of pockets to keep contents organized.
 10 yr. limited warranty on all pieces.
 Cinch sack is a quality bag ideal for daily excursions.